easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 @anchor tissue-perfusionLimitedDiffusion
 ## Perfusion-Limited Diffusion
 Perfusion-limited diffusion is a technique for describing drug kinetics in physiology-based pharmacokintic models.
 Partition coefficents are used to compute the amount of a drug crossing a membrane at a given perfusion rate.
 The partition coefficients are calculated based on the physical chemical properties of the drug, the tissue properties of the organ, and the blood properties.
 They represent a specific substance&rsquo;s affinity for moving across the blood-tissue partition.
 The engine uses this methodology to simulate drug diffusion, and details of the partition coefficient calculation can be found in the @ref DrugsMethodology.
 All current drugs in the engine use perfusion-limited diffusion as found in @cite khalil2011physiologically @cite huisinga2012modeling.
-In the [future](@ref drugs-future), permeability-limited diffusion could be used.
-Equation 1 shows the calculation used to move mass from the vascular to the tissue and vice versa for perfusion-limited diffusion @cite khalil2011physiologically .
+In the [future](@ref drugs-future), permeability-limited diffusion could be used. @equationref {delta_mass} shows the calculation used to move mass from the vascular to the tissue and vice versa for perfusion-limited diffusion @cite khalil2011physiologically .

+<center>
 \f[\Delta M = Q_{T} * C_{V} - \frac{Q_{T} * C_{T}}{K_{P}} \f]
-<center>
-*Equation 1.*
+<i>@equationdef {delta_mass}</i>
 </center><br>

 Where <i>&Delta;M</i> is the change in mass due to diffusion, *Q<sub>T</sub>* is the blood flow to the organ, *C<sub>V</sub>* is the concentration of the drug in the organ vasculature, *C<sub>T</sub>* is the concentration of the drug in the organ tissue, and *K<sub>P</sub>* is the partition coefficient for the drug and organ.
 This calculation is performed for each drug or substance and each tissue organ/compartment.